metanav/Handwriting_Recognition_IMU/README.md

 Please see the instructions [here](https://learn.sparkfun.com/tutorials/artemis-development-with-arduino) to setup Artemis ATP board with Arduino IDE.

 ## Configure Gameduino Library to work with Artemis ATP
 The Gameduino 3 does not work out of the box with Artemis ATP.
-We need to do few adjustments in the Gameduino library Please download Gameduino2.zip from https://github.com/metanav/gd2-lib Also, we need to add pin definition for A32, please see the pull request https://github.com/sparkfun/Arduino_Apollo3/pull/129
+We need to do few adjustments in the Gameduino library.
+Please download Gameduino2.zip from https://github.com/metanav/gd2-lib.
+Also, we need to add pin definition for A32, please see the pull request https://github.com/sparkfun/Arduino_Apollo3/pull/129.

 ## Data Collection
 Use [data_collection.ino](https://github.com/metanav/Handwriting_Recognition_IMU/tree/master/sketches/data_collection) in the sketches directory to collect data from the IMU sensor.